galaxyproject/galaxy-hub/src/main/index.md

 ## User data and job quotas

-Jobs that have low mamory and CPU requirements are subject to the following limits:
+Jobs that have low memory and CPU requirements are subject to the following limits:

 | Maximum total accounts per user   | 1 registered/unregistered                              |
 |-----------------------------------|--------------------------------------------------------|